BMasinde/causal_fairness_Ph_IbF/README.md

 ## Description:
 This project aims to use causal reasoning and models to identify potential biases while using machine learning to predict impact of tropical cyclones in the Philippines.
 The concerns for biases come from the spatial opposing gradients problem whereby the Northern region of the Philippines expereinces more tropical cyclones compared to the southern regions while southern regions exhibit more socio-economic vulnerability (Baldwin et al., 2023) and also increasing housing vulnerability because of building typologies used (Healey et al., 2022).
+This implies that there is a potenial regional confounder that determines which regions are frequented by tropical cyclones and which regions are physically vulnerable (both in terms of geography and building types used).
+The main concern is that traditional models might underestimate damage in vulnerable regions (Visayas and Mindanao) while overstimating damage in Luzon which is less vulnerable but most frequented; essentially equating storm frequency to potential for high damage.

 We implement three models, two causal models based on directed acyclic graphs (DAGs) and structural causal models (SCMs), and one traditonal associational model based on XGBoost.
 One causal model is adjusted for the regional confounder that accounts for the spatial opposing gradients problem.
 The unadjusted SCM model is a causal surrogate of the associationall XGBoost model.